• Skip to primary navigation

 • Add lime juice.
 Some pina colada recipes have lime juice.
 If you’d like to add this to your virgin pina colada recipe, add ½ – 1 ounce to start and adjust to your liking.

-• Add a non-alcoholic rum alternative.
+• Add a non-alcoholic rum alternative (or rum extract).
 If you love zero-proof alcohol alternative, feel free to add 1-2oz into your blended pina colada mocktail!
 If you are doing this, reduce the amount of pineapple juice by the same amount to ensure you have the perfect frozen pina colada texture.
+You could also simply toss in 1 teaspoon of rum extract!

 • Make it into a cocktail.
 If you’d prefer a cocktail, add 1-2 ounces of white rum.
 Like with the zero-proof rum option, reduce the amount of pineapple juice by the same amount to ensure you have the perfect frozen pina colada texture.